 The Amherst Exempted Village School District is asking for your assistance with this important effort.
 When children are school-age (grades K-12), the district works to identify and evaluate these students so they can receive special education and related services.
 However, when children are of preschool age or younger, they often go unidentified because parents may not be aware of possible programs available for their child.

 Please help us in our effort to serve those children who may be in need as early as possible.
-If you know of a child who may have one of the disabilities listed and is not currently in school or receiving services, please contact Sarah Walker, Director of Special Education at firstname.lastname@example.org or 440-988-4406.
+If you know of a child who may have one of the disabilities listed and is not currently in school or receiving services, please contact Sarah Walker, Director of Student Services at firstname.lastname@example.org or 440-988-4406.

 Sarah Walker is the Director of Student Services in the Amherst Exempted Village School District.
 Sarah's career in education began in Amherst as a small group instruction tutor working with grades 5-6.
 She followed that position with eight years as an intervention specialist at Avon High School prior to pursuing her path in administration.

 Sarah was an administrator in the Columbia Local Schools and Keystone Local Schools as a Supervisor of Special Education.
 From there, she worked with the State Support Team of Region 2 (serving Lorain, Erie and Huron Counties) as the Regional Director of Special Education and Family Services.
 While working as Regional Director, Sarah was able to establish a vast professional network; however, she missed working with teachers, students, and families.
 That desire is what brought Sarah home to Amherst.
 Working within the community that she grew up has been a remarkable experience!